 This raises some priority issues for the Trump Administration.
-If there are to be consequences flowing from Chinese behavior in the South China Sea, what precisely should these consequences be?
+If China's program of island creation and militarization in the South China Sea is unacceptable, what, precisely, is to be done about it?
+What consequences should flow from Beijing's numerous breaches of international law?
+How should the United States, its allies, and its partners coordinate their activities?
 What should be the underlying strategy or game-plan?
 And what should be the timeframe for such a campaign?
-Getting these decisions right will be a key test not only for the new American administration, but also for the leaders of all Western countries.
+Getting these decisions right will be a key test not only for the United States, but also for the leaders of all relevant Western countries.